usnistgov/REFPROP-docs/doc/GUI/Menu Commands/Options Menu/reference.rst

 The exergy reference state and definition can be selected based on the user's preference.

-The reference state choices are saved with other :ref:`preferences <preferences>`  when the :ref:`Save Current Options <savecurrentoptions>`  command is selected.
-It is restored to a previously saved option with the :ref:`Retrieve Options <retrieveoptions>`  command or :ref:`Open <opensession>`  command.
+The reference state choices are saved with other :ref:`preferences`  when the :ref:`savecurrentoptions` command is selected.
+It is restored to a previously saved option with the :ref:`retrieveoptions`  command or :ref:`opensession`  command.